VDA5050/VDA5050/VDA5050_EN.md

 The objective of the recommendation is to simplify the connection of new vehicles to an existing master control system and to enable parallel operation with AGVs from different manufacturers and conventional systems (inventory systems) in the same working environment.

-Uniform interface between master control and AGV shall be defined.
+A uniform interface between a master control and AGVs shall be defined.
-In detail, this should be achieved by the following points:
+This should be achieved by the following points:

 - Description of a standard for communication between AGV and master control and thus a basis for the integration of transport systems into a continuous process automation using co-operating transport vehicles.
 - Increase in flexibility through, among other things, increased vehicle autonomy, process modules and interface, and preferably the separation of a rigid sequence of event-controlled command chains.